Secure website matters

 Benefits of HTTPS / SSL Security for your Business

 SSL security encrypts all of the data being transmitted through your site, be it payment data, credit card information or simply email addresses.
 This means it cannot end up in the wrong hands.
 It also ensures that your visitors are connected to the right server, and they are getting what they are asking for.

 It is useful if your site involves file sharing, and it will ensure that nobody downloads any unwanted viruses alongside their content.

 It can also be used to secure connections between servers and even email exchanges.
 It is also vital if you are using file transfer protocols (FTP) to edit the base data of your website.

 SSL certification is useful for securing any cloud-based activity using your site, and it can also be used to make sure that all login credentials, if applicable, are kept secure as well.

-HTTPS is an SEO search engine box tick, one in a line of many general SEO practices.
+HTTPS is an SEO search engine box tick, one of many good SEO practices.
 Google likes trustworthy sites and will start to show you in the rankings, based on your site’s relevance to the search terms vs the competition.

 PPC campaigns will also be improved as your quality score is upgraded and cost per click is reduced.
 Your click rate response to the ad should increase because visitors also trust the site – most users are savvy to safe and unsafe websites.